DonutCables/Budget96-Files/readme.md

  - DWG file for the physical PCB layout that will show the PCB outline and *should* also show the mounting hole locations.

+  - A backup of the default PS2AVRGB firmware in case you need to restore to default for any reason.

 Hardware used: